Graylog2/graylog2-images/packer/README.md

 Create machine images with *Packer*
 ==================================
-This project creates machine images with a full Graylog2 stack installed.
+This project creates machine images with a full Graylog stack installed.

 Requirements
 ------------